 - Unexplained vomiting.
 Just like human mothers-to-be, pregnant cats can experience a form of morning sickness.

 When you see these signs, make an appointment with your veterinarian.
 One of the first things they’ll ask is if she has been exposed to an intact male cat within the last six weeks to help determine a due date.
 Pregnancy is not typically covered by pet insurance, but it might cover any emergencies that crop up along the way.
-Get your quote based on your pet’s breed, age, and location at Fetch by the Dodo.

 How long will a cat’s pregnancy last?